Even Now, There Are Reasons To Own Bonds

 Time: A Bond Investor’s Best Friend

-Given the volatile rate environment we are experiencing in 2022, never forget the steady coupon flow and “pull to par” of your bond holdings – both are your friend as a bond investor.
-And while we never welcome a bad start to the year, it does not have to dictate full-year returns.
-Figure 3 bears witness that bond returns typically recover somewhat after a challenging beginning to any given year.
-Note that of the previous 13 negative first-quarter starts for the Agg, in only four did the Agg fail to produce positive returns for the full calendar year.
+Given the volatile interest rate environment we are experiencing today, never forget the steady coupon flow and “pull to par” of your bond holdings – both are your friend as a bond investor.
+And while we never welcome a bad year, it does not have to dictate long-term returns.
+Figure 3 bears witness that bond returns tend to recover strongly in the years following a challenging year: Since 1926, the average return in the three years following a negative year has been right around 6% annually.
+Not too shabby.

 In challenging markets like these, it’s easy to question the effectiveness and utility of keeping a healthy exposure of bonds in your portfolio.
-Just remember that while there are no sure things in investing, with each passing day bond investors get one day closer to their next semiannual interest payment or return of principal.
+Just remember that while there are no sure things in investing, each passing day brings bond investors closer to their next semiannual interest payment or return of principal.
 There’s something to be said about allowing time to be our friend, collecting bond coupons and principal cashflows as we go and reinvesting them at potentially higher rates of return.
-Your Baird Financial Advisor would be happy to sit down with you and discuss the role bonds play in your own portfolio.
+And with the 10-year Treasury yield hovering around 15-year highs (and shorter-term bonds yielding even more), those potentially higher returns are now a reality after years of rock bottom interest rates and easy monetary policy.
+Your Baird Financial Advisor would be happy to sit down with you and discuss the role bonds can play in your own portfolio.

 The information reflected on this page are Baird expert opinions today and are subject to change.
 The information provided here has not taken into consideration the investment goals or needs of any specific investor and investors should not make any investment decisions based solely on this information.
 Past performance is not a guarantee of future results.
 All investments have some level of risk, and investors have different time horizons, goals and risk tolerances, so speak to your Baird Financial Advisor before taking action.